 This optional and confidential service is in addition to the services already provided by Dr. Nikki Bishop-Kallmeyer, Alexis Nordrum, and Dr. Kathy Scheidler (see: The Team in the navigation to the left).

-Our school psychologists are excellent, on-campus resources, but they are not licensed to provide medicine management or mental health treatment.
-Our school psychologists will continue to provide social-emotional support, help students work through school-based issues, and assess if the students need further treatment.
-They will also continue providing individual and group counseling, through programs like ROX in the middle school, and team collaboration.
+Our school psychologists are excellent on-campus resources who can provide short-term interventions, accessibility, and consistency, but they are not licensed to provide and dictate mental health treatment.
+Our school psychologists will continue to provide social-emotional support, help students work through school-based issues, and assess if students need further treatment.
+They will also continue providing individual and group counseling.

 THE PROCESS & TIMELINE